EI regular benefits: Do you qualify

 Determine how many hours you need

-The unemployment rate in your area determines how many hours you need to qualify.
+The rate of unemployment in your region determines how many hours you need to qualify.

-Look up EI Economic Region by Postal Code to find out the unemployment rate in your region and the number of hours to qualify for regular benefits.
+Look up EI Economic Region by Postal Code to find out the rate of unemployment in your region and the number of hours to qualify for regular benefits.

 If you received a notice of violation